bddap/wr227/final/src/State.md

 # State

-Game Programming Pattern's chapter on state teaches us how to use finite state automata to manage the behaviour of in-game objects such as player characters or NPCs.
+Game Programming Pattern's chapter on state teaches us how to use finite state automata to manage the behavior of in-game objects such as player characters or NPCs.

-Modeling behavours as FSMs makes game code less verbose, and makes behavour much easier to reason about.
+Modeling behaviors as FSMs makes game code less verbose, and makes a much easier to reason about.

 The book gives an example of how state machines can save a game from bugs--translated into rust.